 Battery Point

-Formerly a village of sailors, this neighbourhood is today the historic city centre.
-Its colonial houses and small restaurants make it a popular place for tourists.
+Formerly a village of sailors, this neighbourhood is today the historic district with narrow lanes and colonial-era cottages.
+Take a leisurely stroll through Battery Point, admiring the architecture and stopping at one of the many quaint cafes.
 Perched on the hill, Battery Point was also strategic observation point in case of invasion.
 The guns and the promontory still bear witness to past fears.

 Salamanca market

 The district of Salamanca is situated between the port and Battery Point.
 It represents the heart of the city and its artistic centre.
-Many galleries, pubs and restaurants gather on this square.
-Every Saturday morning, the famous Salamanca Market takes place.
-With more than 250 stalls, you will find local crafts, gastronomy, and clothes for all budgets.
+Famous for its Georgian buildings, Salamanca Place is home to galleries, theaters, cafes, and the iconic Salamanca Market held every Saturday.
+It’s a hub of local arts, crafts, and fresh produce.

 Royal Tasmanian Botanical Garden